 A clinical career in audiology requires a clinical doctorate, i.e. the Audiology Doctorate (Aud.D.) or a Ph.D.
 Students who complete the pre-professional speech-language pathology sequence in Linguistics and Cognitive Science are equipped to apply to graduate programs in audiology.
 For specifics regarding requirements for certification as an audiologist, visit the American Speech Language Hearing Association website, at http://www.asha.org/Certification/Certification-Standards-for-Aud--Implementation-and-Degree/

 A student aspiring to conduct research related to speech pathology or audiology as a speech, language, or hearing scientist must earn a doctor of philosophy (Ph.D.) degree.

-- UD students who wish to prepare for graduate school in SLP should major in Cognitive Science with a specialization in pre-professional SLP.
-This area of specialization is designed to provide the pre-requisite requirements for most graduate programs.
+· UD students who wish to prepare for graduate school in SLP should major in Cognitive Science with a specialization in pre-professional SLP.
+This area of specialization provides the most common prerequisites for most graduate programs.

-- Students should also seek volunteer experiene, work in a lab for credit, and obtain other forms of experience relevant to the field.
+· Students should also seek volunteer experience, work in a lab for credit, and obtain other forms of experience relevant to the field.
 See 'recommended electives' (below) for more information.

-- UD Chapter of the National Student Speech Language and Hearing Association (NSSLHA): This is a organization for students interested in Speech and Language Pathology.
+· UD Chapter of the National Student Speech Language and Hearing Association (NSSLHA): This is an organization for students interested in Speech and Language Pathology.
 The group functions as a source of information about admission to graduate programs, upcoming speakers and events, volunteer opportunities and more.
 If you wish to join, please contact NSSLHA at firstname.lastname@example.org.

 Cognitive Science B.S